-If you're not sure, then you have no choice but to find out what the deal is BEFORE making any decisions or taking any actions.
+If you're not sure, then you have no choice but to ask your financial team BEFORE making any decisions or taking any actions.

 8. Thinking "Risk" Just Involves Losing Principle

 Here is a big mistake we deal with almost every day.